-In total, 87 dogs met the eligibility criteria for the study and a total of 100 surgeries for MPL were performed.
+In total, 87 dogs met the eligibility criteria for the study and a total of 100 surgical procedures for medial patellar luxation were performed.
 There were 35 male (23 neutered) and 52 female dogs (34 neutered).
 At the time of the surgery the median age was 20 months (range 3-96 months) and median weight was 8.2 kg (range 1.2-20.0 kg).
-The most common represented breeds included Cavalier King Charles Spaniel (17), Chihuahua (9), Yorkshire Terrier (9), French Bulldog (5) Jack Russell Terrier (4), Bichon Frise (3), Border Collie (3), Griffon Bruxellois (3), Pomeranian (3), Staffordshire Bull Terrier (3) and Toy Poodle (3).
-Preoperative imaging aimed to characterize the deformities present in each individual case, and consisted of orthogonal radiographs of femurs, tibias and stifles and/or computed tomography of both pelvic limbs.
+The most common represented breeds included Cavalier King Charles Spaniel (n=17), Chihuahua (n=9), Yorkshire Terrier (n=9), French Bulldog (n=5) Jack Russell Terrier (n=4), Bichon Frise (n=3), Border Collie (n=3), Griffon Bruxellois (n=3), Pomeranian (n=3), Staffordshire Bull Terrier (n=3) and Toy Poodle (n=3).
+Preoperative imaging aimed to characterize the deformities present in each individual case, and consisted of orthogonal radiographs of femurs, tibias and stifles or computed tomography of both pelvic limbs, or a combination of both imaging modalities.
 In our study population corrective osteotomy techniques of the distal femur or proximal tibia were not deemed necessary based on these preoperative imaging studies.
-Surgery was performed on the left stifle in 60% and on the right stifle in 40% of the cases.
-The luxation grade was classified as grade I in 1%, grade II in 51%, grade III in 42% and grade IV in 6% of stifles.
+Surgery was performed on the left stifle in 60 cases and on the right stifle in 40 cases.
+The luxation grade was classified as grade I in 1 stifle, grade II in 51 stifles, grade III in 42 stifles and grade IV in 6 stifles.

 Surgical procedures

-Median surgical time was 75 minutes (range 25-195 minutes) and median anesthetic time was 135 minutes (range 50-270 minutes).
-Surgery was performed by an experienced surgeon in 70 cases (70%) and by a resident under supervision in 30 cases (30%).
-Thirteen dogs had bilateral MPL surgery at least eight weeks apart.
-Femoral trochleoplasty was performed on 90 stifles (90%) and included a TWR in 68 stifles and a TBR in 22 stifles.
-Medial soft tissue release was performed on 41 stifles (41%) and lateral imbrication was performed in 81 stifles (81%).
+Median surgical time was 75 minutes (range 25-195 minutes) and median anaesthetic time was 135 minutes (range 50-270 minutes).
+Surgery was performed by an experienced surgeon in 70 cases and by a resident under supervision in 30 cases.
+Thirteen dogs had bilateral medial patellar luxation surgery at least eight weeks apart.
+Femoral trochleoplasty was performed on 90 stifles and included a trochlear wedge recession in 68 stifles and a trochlear block recession in 22 stifles.
+Medial soft tissue release was performed on 41 stifles and lateral imbrication was performed in 81 stifles.
 All surgical procedures included a lateral TTT.
-The tibial tuberosity was stabilized with one A-wire (range 0.9-1.8mm) in 28 stifles (28%), one A-wire (range 0.9-1.6mm) and TBW (range 0.8-1.1mm) in 26 stifles (26%), two A-wires (range 1.1-1.6mm) in 20 stifles (20%) and two A-wires (range 0.9-1.6mm) and TBW (range 0.8-1.6mm) in 26 stifles (26%) (Figure 1).
+The tibial tuberosity was stabilized with one K-wire (range 0.9-1.8mm) in 28 stifles, one K-wire (range 0.9-1.6mm) and TBW (range 0.8-1.1mm) in 26 stifles, two K-wires (range 1.1-1.6mm) in 20 stifles and two K-wires (range 0.9-1.6mm) and TBW (range 0.8-1.6mm) in 26 stifles (Figure 1).
 There was no difference in the bodyweight of dogs that had a TBW compared with those that did not (P=0.074).

-The insertion of the A-wire was proximal to the tibial tuberosity in 20 cases (20%), at the level of the tibial tuberosity in 58 cases (58%), distal to the tibial tuberosity in 18 cases (18%) and not assessable in 4 cases (4%).
+The insertion of the K-wire was proximal to the tibial tuberosity in 20 cases (20%), at the level of the tibial tuberosity in 58 cases (58%), distal to the tibial tuberosity in 18 cases (18%) and not assessable in 4 cases (4%).
 The direction of the pins was caudodistal in 24 cases (24%), caudoproximal in 17 cases (17%) and perpendicular to the long axis of the tibia in the remaining 59 cases (59%) (Figure 2).
-When 2 A-wires were used (46 cases), the alignment was vertical in 34 cases and horizontal in 12 cases (Figure 3).
-On the post-operative radiographs, the distal cortical attachment of the tibial tuberosity was deemed to be preserved in 30% of cases, not maintained in 43% of cases and could not be assessed in 27% of cases due to rotation.
+When 2 K-wires were used (46 cases), the alignment was vertical in 34 cases and horizontal in 12 cases (Figure 3).
+On the post-operative radiographs, the distal cortical attachment of the tibial tuberosity was deemed to be preserved in 30 stifles, not maintained in 43 stifles and could not be assessed in 27 stifles due to rotation.
 There was no difference in use of TBWs for cases where the distal attachment of the tibial tuberosity was or was not left intact (P=1.000).
-Antibacterial therapy was prescribed postoperatively at the discretion of the surgeon, and 16% of cases received antibiotic treatment for 5 to 7 days postoperatively.
+Antibacterial therapy was prescribed postoperatively at the discretion of the surgeon, and 16 stifles received antibiotic treatment for 5 to 7 days postoperatively.